Sparse Concept Anchoring for Interpretable and Controllable Neural Representations: Discussion

-\paragraph{Extension to Other Domains} Our experiments benefit from using RGB data, in which concept similarity and labels are unambiguous.
-Linguistic and multimodal domains introduce higher-dimensional manifolds, context-dependent similarity, and subjective labeling.
-Applying SCA to transformers requires careful consideration of how to apply labels and where to add geometric constraints---for example, at which layers of the residual stream.
+\paragraph{Extension to Other Domains} Our experiments benefit from RGB data, where concept similarity and labels are unambiguous.
+Linguistic domains introduce higher-dimensional manifolds, context-dependent similarity, and subjective labeling---the fraction of labeled examples required for anchoring may increase with manifold dimensionality and curvature.
+Applying SCA to transformers requires consideration of where to add geometric constraints---for example, at which layers of the residual stream---and whether anchoring can resist bypass via residual connections.
+Our initial approach might gather concept labels for passages using source metadata or automated labeling, then apply weak regularization to all tokens in labeled passages.
+Given SCA's robustness to label noise this may prove sufficient.

-A natural next step would be a color-mixing transformer trained on sequences like ``\concept{red} + \concept{blue} = \concept{magenta}'' and ``\concept{white} - \concept{gray} = \concept{gray}''.
-This would add a little complexity (attention mechanisms and compositional operations) while preserving the interpretability and unambiguous ground truth of the color domain.
-It would also test whether SCA enables interventions on operations themselves (e.g., suppressing color mixing while preserving color recognition).

-Linguistic domains require adapting the labeling protocol.
-Our initial approach might gather concept labels for passages using source metadata, human annotation, or automated labeling, and then apply weak regularization to all tokens in each labeled passage.
-Differential frequency provides the inductive bias: tokens genuinely relevant to a concept would appear in labeled contexts more often than irrelevant tokens, concentrating them in the target direction despite imprecise token-level labels.
-Given SCA's robustness to label noise and minimal supervision requirements this approach may prove sufficient.

-Longer-term work should validate SCA in larger models, applying geometric regularization to GPT-2--scale models and exploring progressively more abstract concepts.
-SCA's flexibility may help address scaling challenges: multi-dimensional concepts can anchor to subspaces (as with \concept{vibrant} colors), while fuzzy concepts might benefit from weak subspace anchoring that draws related samples to known regions---without tight geometric constraints---to reduce the post-hoc search space.
-Whether sparse anchoring supports predictable interventions as concepts become more abstract and supervision less precise remains an open question.
+Longer-term validation should target GPT-2--scale transformers and progressively more abstract concepts.
+As the number of anchored concepts $K$ grows, the cumulative effect of competing attraction and repulsion terms may create a difficult optimization landscape; characterizing both data-requirement scaling and the point at which anchoring degrades task performance are important open questions.
+Multi-dimensional concepts can anchor to subspaces (as with \concept{vibrant} colors), which may mitigate $K$-scaling by reducing the effective number of competing terms, while fuzzy concepts might benefit from weak subspace anchoring that draws related samples to known regions to reduce the post-hoc search space.